radams15/CircuitTesterDocs/Implementation/docs/stage1.md

 ## Review

-Overall, this stage fits in well with my ideas for the backend, as it provides fairly easy access for the program to call the circuit solver, and receive the solutions back out.
+Overall, this stage fits in well with my ideas for the backend, as it will provide fairly easy access for the main program to call the circuit solver, and receive the solutions back out.

 Obviously, the hardest part of this was comprehending how the mathematical algorithms worked and how to extract the desired information from them afterwards.
 The actual programming related sections such as class, enum and data structure designs were a lot easier to plan and write as they involved just language knowledge.